 Wordgathering: A Journal of Disability Poetry and Literature (ISSN: 2690-7089) is a digital, Open Access, biannual journal of disability poetry, literature, and the arts, with two interconnected purposes.
 First, we are dedicated to providing an accessible venue for featuring the work of emerging and well-known writers and other creatives with disabilities (disabled writers and creatives).
 Second, we seek to make available and expand a searchable core of this work for interested readers (with and without disabilities) who are committed to disability poetry, literature, and the arts across a variety of media.

 Since there are many different kinds and varied experiences of physical, cognitive, intellectual, emotional, psychological, reading, and other disabilities, we adopt a “cross-disabilities” perspective in our publication philosophy and practices.
 D/deaf, D/disabled, Crip, Mad, Chronically Ill, Spoonie, Sick, and Neurodivergent (including Autistic) writers and creative artists are especially encouraged to submit their work for publication consideration.
 While Wordgathering gives preference to the work of writers and other creative contributors with disabilities, our editorial team welcomes anyone’s well-crafted work that is submitted in accordance with our Submission Guidelines.
-We unequivocally support and welcome the creative work of BIPOC, LGBTQIA2S+, young, elder, and working class writers and artists.
+We unequivocally support and welcome the creative work of BIPOC, LGBTQIA2S+, young, elder, and working-class writers and artists, and those who are affected by carceral systems.

 Please note that our ongoing, special features—Reading Loop and Gatherer’s Blog—are by invitation only.
 (Reading Loop is a close reading or discussion by a contributor; Gatherer’s Blog provides emergent as well as seasoned writers with opportunities to reflect upon aspects of their own writing processes.)